Should You Fertilize Desert Landscape Plants?

 thousands of fungi, thousands of protozoa, plus many larger organisms.

-If you are growing citrus trees, vegetables, or non-native landscape plants, especially ones that flower abundantly like roses or hibiscus, you should fertilize for best results.
+If you’re growing citrus trees, palms, vegetables, or non-native landscape plants, especially ones that flower abundantly like roses or hibiscus, you should fertilize for best results.

 And if you get stumped, you can always reach out to Pima County Master Gardeners for help.
-You can use their online form, or if you live in Tucson you can stop by their office with any plant questions.
+You can use their online form, or you can stop by their office with any plant questions (if you live in Tucson).

 If you live elsewhere in Arizona, you can look up your county’s Master Gardener program by county here.
 They might offer similar services.